Today's Articles

 The Antebellum South In America, a story

 The plantation technique was a factory system applied to agriculture, with a concentration of slave labor under skilled management.
-But while the industrial manufacturing-based labor economy of the North was driven by growing demand, maintenance of the plantation economic system depended upon the usage of slave labor that was both abundant and cheap.
-The five major commodities of the southern agricultural economy were cotton, grain, tobacco, sugar, and rice, with the production of the leading cash crop, cotton, concentrated in the Deep South (Mississippi, Alabama, and Louisiana).
+However, while the industrial manufacturing-based labor economy of the North was driven by growing demand, maintenance of the plantation economic system depended upon the use of slave labor, which was both abundant and cheap.
+The five major commodities of the Southern agricultural economy were cotton, grain, tobacco, sugar, and rice, with the production of the leading cash crop, cotton, concentrated in the Deep South (Mississippi, Alabama, and Louisiana).

 During the roughly 100-year Antebellum era, the demand for slave labor and the U.S. ban on importing more slaves from Africa drove up prices for slaves.
 This made it profitable for smaller farmers in older settled areas such as Virginia to sell their slaves further south and west.
 The actuarial risk, or the potential loss in the investment of owning slaves from death, disability, etc., was much greater for small plantation owners.
 Accentuated by the rise in the price of slaves seen just before the American Civil War, the overall costs associated with owning slaves to the individual plantation owner led to the concentration of slave ownership seen on the eve of the American Civil War.

 His conclusions about the economic decline of slavery were also challenged in 1958 by Alfred H. Conrad and John R. Meyer in a landmark study published in the Journal of Political Economy.
-Their arguments were further developed by Robert Fogel and Stanley L. Engerman, who argued in their 1974 book Time on the Cross, that slavery was efficient and profitable as long as the price of cotton was high enough.
-In turn, Fogel and Engerman came under attack from other historians of slavery.
+Their arguments were further developed by Robert Fogel and Stanley L. Engerman, who argued in their 1974 book Time on the Cross that slavery was efficient and profitable as long as the price of cotton was high enough.
+In turn, Fogel and Engerman were attacked by other historians of slavery.
 As slavery began to displace indentured servitude as the principal supply of labor in the plantation systems of the South, the economic nature of the institution of slavery aided in the increased inequality of wealth seen in the Antebellum South.

 New Poem Each Day